tanzim12911/cse311-project/README.md

 **Total Football** provides a structured and interactive football platform where:
 - Admins can manage players, matches, and stats.
-- Users can vote for the Player of the Week, create watchlists, and receive notifications.
+- Users can view teams, competitions, and player stats, create watchlists, and receive notifications.

 Inspired by platforms like **Transfermarkt** and **Sofifa**, this project demonstrates the application of relational databases, SQL, and web development practices in a real-world-like scenario.